 Looker Release Notes discuss what is in each release, so you can stay abreast of new features your users should take advantage of and anything that may affect rollout of a new version.
-See the Release Highlights section for the most exciting new features, and make sure to review the Preparing for Release section to identify things to watch out for.
+See the Release Highlights section for the most exciting new features, and make sure to review the Potentially breaking changes section to identify things to watch out for.

 3. Update Any LookML Parameters That Have Been Completely Removed

 Enhancements to LookML include deprecations of parameters.
 Update your LookML to keep everything working in the new version.
 Specifically, check the Legacy Feature Schedule.
 Be sure to follow the Transition Guidelines to check for deprecated LookML parameters that have been completely removed, in or prior to the version to which you are updating.

 NOTE: It's best practice to update your LookML to remove ALL deprecated LookML, as those parameters will be removed in a future release.

 4. Take a Backup of Your Instance (and Restore to a Staging Environment)

 Creating regular backups is strongly recommended and should be done before each update.
 Additionally, while this is not required, if you are updating several versions it's a good idea to set up a staging server where you can test the updated version before rolling it out to your entire company.

 If your instance is hosted by Looker, reach out to your Looker contact, or Looker Support, to have our team take a backup and set up a staging server for you.